facebook-no-script-alt

 Read each question carefully, paying close attention to critical keywords.
 Words like “best,” “first,” “most appropriate,” or “priority” indicate the type of response you should choose.

 Pay attention to the clinical context provided in the stem, as it will help guide your answer.
-It can be helpful for some students to actually call out to themselves what the question is asking for true vs. false answers, one answer vs. multiple.
+It can be helpful for some students to actually call out to themselves what the question is asking for: correct vs. incorrect answers or a single vs. multiple answers.

 Students often make the mistake of spending too much time on individual questions or panicking when they don’t know an answer immediately.
 This can lead to test anxiety and poor time management.